legluondunet/MyLittleLutrisScripts/Moto Racer 1/README.md

 ### Description:
 This script will facilitate you install of this game on Linux OS:
- "Moto Racer 1" provided by GOG using Lutris WIne runner and DxWnd: https://sourceforge.net/projects/dxwnd project.
-During install please let all options by default.
+ "Moto Racer 1" provided by GOG using Lutris Wine runner and DxWnd project https://sourceforge.net/projects/dxwnd During install please let all options by default.
 Many thanks to the people who helped us to play this game in the best conditions on Linux.